 - Legal expenses

-Without this funding, the injured party in a car-accident lawsuit could be responsible for everyday expenses, legal fees and medical bills all at once.
-In some cases, the financial impact from a car accident can span years and exceed the damages covered by the defendant’s insurance company.
+In some cases, the financial impact of a car accident can span years and exceed the damages covered by the defendant’s insurance company.

 - Pedestrians hit by a car